 - Personal journeys shared by people with Parkinson's, their families, and carepartners.

-- Advocacy issues affecting the Parkinson's community across British Columbia.
+- Community ties and peer support bringing together the Parkinson's community across British Columbia.

 In recognition of Parkinson's Awareness Month, and World Parkinson’s Day on April 11, we are encouraging individuals affected by the disease to share their experiences through our #MoreThanATremor campaign.